kyeokabe/VNC-memos/Hardware&Software.md

 ##Hardware and Software

-This is a list of Harware and Software needed for a good deep learning environment
+This is a list of Harware and Software needed for a good deep learning environment as of May 2016

 **Hardware**